 As a compassionate reading teacher, I make sure that my pupils show confidence to increase reading fluency as well as vocabulary and comprehension skills.
 Enriching their reading experiences will make them more eager to experience reading materials suited to their age.
 It should be incorporated even in the reading bulletin boards too!

 As reading teachers, we can’t deny the fact that learning how to read is a bit challenging especially for struggling readers.
 They need our support and sincerity.
 Therefore, let’s help one another to make our young learners become competent readers!

 How would you like to share your ideas?
-Do you know any other reading activities that will inspire our children?
-Well, let us know!
+Do you know of any other reading activities that will inspire our children?
+Alright, let us know!